parris/iz/README.md

     iz(10).between(2, 15).not().between(1, 5).int().multiple(5); // the fancy not operator will cause the opposite result to happen next... this is also true!

 When using the chained notation an object containing an errors{array} and valid{bool} is returned.
 You could take the returned object and run more validations on it later as well.
 This function also accepts an object with error names.
-If you not something then you can provide not_* in the error_messages object.
+If you `.not()` something then you can provide not_* in the error_messages object to return a custom error.

     var errors = {
         between: "Is not between, please fix",